zhihanyang2022/gmm-reparam/README.md

 # Fitting mixtures of full-rank Gaussians using gradient

 This repo provides a minimal PyTorch implementation of a finite mixture of full-rank Gaussians that can be fitted by directly optimizing its log-likelihood function using gradient ascent.
-Below are two ways to use this implementation.
+Below are two ways to use this repo.

 ## Example 1: density estimation given a dataset